SAKE: Towards Editing Auditory Attribute Knowledge of Large Audio-Language Models: Conclusions

 \section{Conclusions}

-In this paper, we present the first study on editing auditory attribute knowledge in LALMs.
-We introduce SAKE, a benchmark designed to evaluate this type of knowledge editing across four dimensions.
-Through comprehensive experiments applying seven representative methods to two state-of-the-art LALMs, we reveal limitations in preserving non-target auditory knowledge and in generalizing edits to interconnected world knowledge during reasoning.
-Our findings provide new insights into this unexplored direction and establish a foundation for future research on developing more robust and specialized knowledge editing methods for auditory modalities.
+We present the first study on editing auditory attribute knowledge in LALMs and introduce SAKE, the first benchmark for evaluating this capability across four dimensions.
+Experiments with eight methods on three LALMs reveal challenges in preserving non-target auditory knowledge and propagating edits during reasoning.
+Under sequential editing, most methods suffer severe forgetting or degeneration.
+Overall, fine-tuning the modality connector serves as a strong and more balanced baseline for future work.
+In contrast, many methods that are effective in textual domains degrade substantially on auditory attributes, highlighting the unique challenges of auditory knowledge editing.

-\textbf{Limitations.} As the first benchmark for editing auditory attributes in LALMs, we focus on four representative attributes, though expanding further would allow broader evaluation.
-Similarly, while using two models follows common practice~\citep{mmedit, mcmke}, including more LALMs could yield deeper insights.
-In addition, while our study focuses on speech-to-text LALMs, future work could extend to speech-to-speech LALMs~\citep{fang2025llamaomni, miniomni, yang2024building, lin2024align, chiang2025stitch}, which are likely to present greater challenges.
-We leave these directions for future work.